janfuhrer/it-security-docs/docs/themes/Public Key Encryption.md

 ## Private Communication

-The most important application of public-key encryption is private communication over an insecure channel
+The most important application of public-key encryption is private communication over an insecure channel.

 1. Alice generates a key pair ($pk$, $sk$) and sends $pk$ to Bob (over an authenticated channel)
 2. Bob computes the ciphertext $c \leftarrow enc_{pk}(m)$ and sends $c$ over an insecure channel to Alice